-Should you calorie count?
-If you are trying to lose weight, counting calories could could be hurting your weight loss progress.
+To count or not to count… that is the question.
+I firmly believe If you are trying to lose weight, you should not calorie count because it could could be hurting your weight loss progress.
 With all the fitness bands out there like Fitbit and apps like Myfitnesspal, calorie counting is very popular.
 But just because it is popular doesn’t mean it is helpful towards your weight loss journey.

 I recently tested out Myfitnesspal, after hearing many of my clients using it.
 Here is what happened…